g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - If user wins, a personalized message containing the username provided the landing page section to congratulate the user is displayed.
 - If user loses, a personalized message to console the user to try again is displayed.
 - Button to play the game again.
 The user returns directly to game section and skips the landing page for a better user experience.
+- Button to return to home, navigates to the landing page.
+- A famous quote from the character Spock showing his signature hand gesture.

 ### Features Left to Implement
 - Option to switch between ligt and dark mode.